Skip to main content

 The FITS may apply to your community organisation in 2 ways:

-• Your community organisation may have registration obligations if it undertakes registrable activities on behalf of a foreign principal.
+• Your community organisation may have registration obligations if it undertakes registrable activities in Australia on behalf of a foreign principal for the purpose of political or government influence, or enters into a registrable arrangement (regardless of whether or not you actually do the activities) and no exemptions apply.

-• If your community organisation is a foreign principal itself, then others who undertake registrable activities on its behalf may also have registration obligations.
+• If your community organisation is itself a foreign principal, then others who undertake registrable activities on your organisation’s behalf may also have registration obligations.

 Types of registrable activities

-• Parliamentary lobbying undertaken in Australia on behalf of a foreign principal that is a foreign political organisation, foreign government related entity or foreign government related individual, for the purpose of political or governmental influence
+• Parliamentary lobbying (seeking to influence members of parliament or their staffers) undertaken in Australia on behalf of a foreign principal for the purpose of political or governmental influence

-• General political lobbying undertaken in Australia on behalf of any foreign principal, for the purpose of political or governmental influence
+• General political lobbying (seeking to influence a public official, Commonwealth agency, federal election candidate, registered political party or political campaigner) undertaken in Australia on behalf of any foreign principal, for the purpose of political or governmental influence

-• Communications activity undertaken in Australia on behalf of any foreign principal, for the purpose of political or governmental influence
+• Communications activity (any information or material that is shared, published or made available to the public e.g. a social media post, journal article) undertaken in Australia on behalf of any foreign principal, for the purpose of political or governmental influence

-• Disbursement activity undertaken in Australia on behalf of any foreign principal, for the purpose of political or governmental influence.
+• Disbursement activity (payment of money and things of value, including gifts and donations) undertaken in Australia on behalf of any foreign principal, for the purpose of political or governmental influence.

 A foreign principal is any of the following: